-This crab spinach artichoke dip is so easy to make with only 9 simple ingredients (most that you can buy in the exact amounts you need - no need to measure!).
+This crab spinach artichoke dip is so easy to make with 10 minutes prep time.
+And, it's ready in only about 35 minutes.
 This festive dip is a crowd pleaser, perfect for holiday get-togethers.

 Jump to: